Adonca2203/WayCap/README.md

 - [x] Captures video using pipewire.
 - [x] Captures audio using pipewire.
 - [x] On dbus command, saves what it has captures to a .mp4 file.
 - [x] Uses GPU to encode frames to reduce CPU overhead.
-(Supports NVIDIA with h264.nvenc and ADM with h264.vaapi)
+(Supports NVIDIA with h264.nvenc and AMD with h264.vaapi)
 - [x] Customize certain options via an user level config file in ~/.config
 - [ ] Automatic game detection.
 - [ ] Front end GUI for customizing settings.